Class Descriptions

 This is a vinyasa-style class with the addition of aromatherapy—a healing practice that uses essential oils to increase health and well-being.
 During the class, a blend of essential oils is diffused throughout the room.
 The characteristics of each oil are described, and students are offered a (free) sample bottle of the scent used in the class to take with them.
 This class is appropriate for students with some yoga experience but may not be appropriate for those who have odor sensitivities or allergies to any essential oils.

 In this class, you will practice with a commitment to stillness and awareness of how your body and mind feel in each moment.
-We usually stay seated or supine, combining a slow physical practice (asana) with intentional breathing (pranayama).
-Because we hold postures for longer than in a typical class, you’ll feel physical benefits from giving your body the time it needs to relax and release tight spots such as shoulders, hips, and hamstrings.
+We usually stay seated or in a supine position, combining a slow physical practice (asana) with intentional breathing (pranayama).
+Because we hold postures for longer than in a typical class, you’ll experience physical benefits from giving your body the time it needs to relax and release tight spots, such as the shoulders, hips, and hamstrings.
 You will likely experience a sense of peace and a reduction of stress as well.
-We may spend some time meditating and, on occasion, end class with Yoga Nidra (yogic sleep).
+We will incorporate strength training into each class.
 No special skills or experience are needed to attend this practice.
 You only need to spend an hour paying attention to how you feel, move, and breathe.

 Gentle Vinyasa